MasonFraser99/Kalinga-IDE/README.md

 This is an open-source, lightweight IDE.
-You can get more information here: https://sites.google.com/view/kalingapython/home
+You can get more information from our website: https://sites.google.com/view/kalingapython/home

 Screenshots:
 ---------------------------------------------------------------------------------------------